-The sales analyzed in this report occurred over a wide time frame, with closing dates between August of 2016 and January of 2020.
+Sales #1 through #14 occurred over a wide time frame, with closing dates between August of 2016 and November of 2020.
 It must be noted that land sales often have very long escrow periods, particularly in cases where a prospective buyer is seeking entitlements while the property is under contract for sale.
 It is not at all uncommon for a development site sale to have been in escrow for well over a year prior to the eventual closing and recordation of the sale.
-For example, sale #2 in this report closed in 2018 but the parties actually executed the contract in the summer of 2016.
-Other sales with very long escrow periods include #s 6, 9, and 10.
+For example, sale #4 in this report closed in 2018 but the parties actually executed the contract in the summer of 2016.
+Other sales with very long escrow periods include #8 and #11.